Lester Ryan (hurler, born 1988): Inter-county

 In February 2014 Ryan was appointed captain of the Kilkenny senior hurling team.
 In the League Final he was introduced as a substitute during the team's 2–25 to 1–27 extra-time defeat of Tipperary in the final.
 It was his second National League medal while he also had the honour of lifting the cup.
 He made a number of appearances in the championship, including in Kilkenny's 0–24 to 1–9 trouncing of Dublin in which he claimed his first Leinster medal on the field of play.
 On 7 September 2014, Kilkenny faced Tipperary in the All-Ireland decider.
 In what some consider to be the greatest game of all-time, the sides were level when Tipperary were awarded a controversial free.
 John O'Dwyer had the chance to win the game, however, his late free drifted wide resulting in a draw.
 The replay on 27 September 2014 was also a close affair.
 Goals from brothers Richie and John Power inspired Kilkenny to a 2–17 to 2–14 victory.
 It was Ryan's third All-Ireland medal, while he also had the honour of lifting the Liam MacCarthy Cup.

 As the Kilkenny captain is selected by the club champions, captaining Kilkenny twice is a rare feat.
 Ryan had the unique honour of captaining Kilkenny again in 2016 due to an injury sustained by club mate Shane Prendergast.
-He lifted the Bob O Keeffe cup for the second time on the 3rd July 2016 when Kilkenny defeated Galway in the provincial decider.
+He lifted the Bob O Keeffe cup for the second time on 3 July 2016 when Kilkenny defeated Galway in the provincial decider.